pressbooks/local-dev-environment/README.md

 Everything needed to run unit tests will be provided when you run `lando start`.
 You can re-install the Pressbooks test suite by running `lando install-tests`.

 You can run tests inside your Lando instance with the following commands:
-`lando test` (this is a shortcut which runs the core Pressbooks unit tests inside your container)
+`lando composer test` (this is a shortcut which runs the core Pressbooks unit tests inside your container)

+You can pipe any other PHPUnit commands to `phpunit`, for example:

-`lando testbyfilter <FILTER_NAME>` Run only a specific test, for example: `lando testbyfilter test_pressbooks_cg_design_callback`.
+`lando composer test -- --filter=<FILTER_NAME>` Run only a specific test, for example: `lando composer test -- --filter=test_pressbooks_cg_design_callback`.
 Accepts wildcards.

-`lando testbygroup <GROUPNAME>` Run only a specific group of tests, for example: `lando testbygroup covergenerator`.
+`lando composer test -- --group=<GROUPNAME>` Run only a specific group of tests, for example: `lando composer test -- --group=covergenerator`.

 ### XDebug configuration
 You can configure XDebug locally by adding a new PHP Remote Debug configuration and setting the following values: